Baby girl sitting on the floor playing with colourful toys

 Longevity beyond lying down.
 The best gyms convert from lay-and-play to tummy time and then to seated play as your baby grows.
 A gym that only works for the first three months is expensive per use.

-1. Lovevery The Play Gym 8.5/ 10 · Best Overall
+2. Lovevery The Play Gym 8.0/ 10 · Best Premium

 Lovevery The Play Gym

 The Lovevery Play Gym is the one other gyms get compared to, and for good reason.
-Designed with input from child development specialists, it features five distinct sensory zones (hiding and finding, learning to focus, exploring colours, making sounds, and how things feel) that you can fold in or out as your baby grows.
-It converts into a play fort for toddlers, giving it the longest usable life of any gym here.
+Designed with input from child development specialists, it features five distinct sensory zones that you can fold in or out as your baby grows.
+Every surface your baby might mouth is organic cotton, the arches are sustainably sourced wood, and the mat is OEKO-TEX certified with zero flame retardants or BPA.

 What parents love